delfigamer/mist/README.md

 ## Building
 The engine uses a custom LuaJIT script for building.
 If supported, it may be run by the system's default Lua interpreter.
 Otherwise, it's possible to build and use the "luaclient" program included there.

+The intended compiler is MinGW.
+The engine uses `std::thread`, which is currently only supported by `threads-posix` branch.
+You can find it [here](https://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/).

 When ready, run the "build.lua" script in the project's root directory.

 Once built, only the contents of `output` folder are required and used by the engine.
 The `build` folder contains intermediate files.